Learning from incidents and accidents

 Overview

 Learning from accidents is the acquisition of knowledge and skills from a thorough study of accidents and their antecedents.
-The knowledge acquired may concern the types of unwanted events which may occur, the factors that can contribute to these unwanted events, the barriers which can prevent their occurrence, the possible consequences of the unwanted events, and the protective measures which can limit their consequences.
+The knowledge acquired may concern the types of unwanted events and near misses which may occur, the factors that can contribute to these unwanted events, the barriers which can prevent their occurrence, the possible consequences of the unwanted events, and the protective measures which can limit their consequences.

 Operational experience feedback is a structured process aiming to learn from past events in order better to control the future: